theomyway/Ai_Fall_2021/README.md

 All attached of my part.
 (Omar)

 ****Result:****
-Uptil now the naive bayes normalized has the best accuracy result (Omar)
+Uptil now the Logistic Regression normalized has the best accuracy result (Omar)